Web-Projects-Course/javascript-in-class-exercise/README.md

 }
 ```

 The else clause allows us to run different code if the answer is false.
-Sending messages to the console is a little less annoying than an alert window.
+Sending messages to the Javascript console is a little less annoying than an alert window.
 Now make sure the JavaScript console is open and reload the page.

 Lets try out some different conditionals statements.
 Replace the if statement with the following.
 Be sure to reload the page after each.
 Make sure you can explain why you got each result.